Skip to main content

 The Verdict

-If you've narrowed to a connected air fryer for a 2 to 4 person household, the Cosori Smart Air Fryer is a sensible pick — its 3.8 SHE composite delivers 12-in-1 versatility at $119, the VeSync app holds pairing through router restarts (per CNET), and energy draw runs about 0.38x of a full oven.
+If you've narrowed to a connected air fryer for a 2 to 4 person household, the Cosori Smart Air Fryer is a sensible pick — its 3.3 SHE value composite delivers 12-in-1 versatility at $119, Wirecutter rates its Wi-Fi and Alexa control reliable, and the compact cavity heats faster than a full oven.
 You'll be well-served here unless you need toaster-oven form.

 Best Sous Vide: Anova Precision Cooker Nano 3.0